doxylabs/gd011proj/README.md

 ## Scripts and Utilities

+These three utilities and utility library are used to execute the instructions in the assignment.
+While technically, run-analysis.R will do everything required by the assignment, it leaves a lot of assumptions open.
+No previous knowledge of the data are assumed here.

 ### data-reset.R

-Assuming nothing about how you have set up your data environment, you will find data-reset.R useful in setting up the dataset.
-Run it from your development environment, or on the CLI with Rscript like so, adding a full path to Rscript and data-reset.R if needed:
+Assuming nothing about how you have set up your data environment, you will find data-reset.R useful in setting up the dataset as expected by run-analysis.R.
+Run data-reset.R from your development environment, or on the CLI with Rscript like so, adding a full path to Rscript and data-reset.R if needed:

     Rscript data-reset.R